 This circumstance raises the sense of urgency to explore how the contextual factors (business knowledge and environment) and entrepreneurial personal factors (entrepreneurial self-efficacy and locus of control) are associated with entrepreneurial intention.
 To produce a more meaningful study, this research uses entrepreneurial marketing education as the differentiating treatment.
-Finally, the research aims to enrich the entrepreneurship education literature by investigating the effect of entrepreneurial marketing education for the entrepreneurial marketing education for the entrepreneurial personal factors and under which contextual factors it can be effectively implemented.
+Finally, the research aims to enrich the entrepreneurship education literature investigating the by effect of entrepreneurial marketing education for the entrepreneurial personal factors and under which contextual factors it can be effectively implemented.